rfelixallen/inhospitable/README.md

 Log
 8/6/15
 -Finished a rough draft of working spiral code.
 The game will look at the players starting position, and then rotate them around in a spiral until it finds a valid starting position.
 I thought about doing this for bunkers, but all they really need is a border around them.
+I also updated the bunkers so that they had a 1 pixel buffer around them.
+This is to prevent them from becoming blocked off.

 8/5/15
 -Started work on a spiral algorithim.
 The idea is that the game will choose a spot for players,bunkers,etc and check if its a valid start location. if not, will spiral around until it finds one.